I Had Afternoon Tea at The Plaza Hotel in NYC

 For kids, they offer fruity herbal teas along with lemonade as drink options.
 This tea service is very kid-friendly with peanut butter and jelly tea sandwiches and cotton candy.

-Menu and prices may change at any time so please contact the hotel or check their site for latest info.
+Menu and prices may change at any time.

 RELATED: 21 Afternoon Tea Etiquette Rules